An Interview with Kari Pei, product designer

 Both patterns’ striated textures expand the opportunities for mixing.
 Pei has put those various lines in the forefront of the three gradiated base textures called Progression™ I, Progression II and Progression III.
 “These are the foundational faces in Global Change,” she explains.
 “By coordinating the patterns with Shading and Glazing, you can create a monolithic floor in one area of an interior while using the leaf patterns to designate wayfinding or a gathering spot.”

 The two final face styles in Global Change are again figural patterns.
 Raku™ and Ground™ have a similar visual point-counterpoint relationship as Shading and Glazing, though the pair resembles dried earth.
-They are squares that install non directional, whereas Shading and Glazing are Skinny Planks™.
+They are squares that install non directional, whereas Shading and Glazing are 25 cm x 1 m planks.
 Global Change’s six organic color palettes add another layer of options to the collection.

 Because there is complementarity between the patterns and hues of Global Change, Pei refers to the entire collection as a flexible system across various price points.
 All seven styles could be specified on a single project, combining to create zones and pathways with fluid transitions across the range.